photoprism/photoprism-docs/docs/getting-started/troubleshooting/index.md

 *connection failed*, and *killed* as described above.
 If a service has been killed or otherwise automatically terminated, this points to a memory problem.
 In case the logs show "disk full" or "disk quota exceeded" errors, either [the disk containing the *storage* folder is full](docker.md#disk-space)
-(get a new one or use a different disk) or a disk usage limit is configured (increase or remove it).
+(add storage) or a disk usage limit is configured (remove or increase it).

 *Start a full rescan if necessary, for example, if it looks like [thumbnails](index.md#broken-thumbnails) or [pictures are missing](index.md#missing-pictures).*